giantswarm/gapps-automation/README.md

 To attach a project, get the document ID and use the following clasp command line in the project subdirectory:
 `clasp create --parentId {SHEET_ID} --rootDir .`

+The logged in clasp user account must have `Editor` access to the document.

 #### Building just the Lib

 For testing or use in other projects (possibly targetting another runtime) building just the library part of this project may be required.